 weekday dial.
 Until this artifact surfaced it was thought that this was

-not often taken.
-The last two photos shows how this manifests itself in the lever(s) that
+often taken.
+The last two photos shows how this manifests itself in the

 where the weekday dial would have been installed.
-This is the only known example of the
+There are two known examples of the

 Model #2 without the weekday option.
 5.75"w x 4.5"h x 3.25"d.